TahaCoder43/sway-config/README.md

 - [] maybe dedicate a workspace for a forever running btop
 - [] add KDE runner style runner, that has an option like KDE runner to run websites or query websites for example "{text} site:quran.com" or "quran.com/{surah}/{ayah}"
 - [] Set iosekya as the terminal font and cairo as the arabic font, and also check other arabic fonts
-- [] upload all the rest of your config files on github
 - [] use window height and width from shell to set floating window size
-- [] add shadows -_-
-- [] add background blurrrrr ^<>^
+- [] switch to swayfx for shadows, bg blur and transitions & animations
-- [] add rofi
+- [] add rofi for better application launcher, workspace overview
 - [] setup notes
 - [] add an option to view screen recording or screenshot taken
-- [] change 00 fix, to AM to PM fix for illogical 12pm problem
 - [] add alarm, timer, stopwatch e.t.c
-- [] add a note taking feature, like notes on what todo
 - [] Bindings to increase & decrease volume
 - [] add a layout switcher
 - [] set defaults apps that should open
 - [] download an overlay key shower like most keytypers do
 - [] configure darkmode
-- [] get a better application launcher
-- [] add launcher mode
-- [] get a workspace showing thing yk like overview over workspaces like in gnome or somethin
-- [] add cool sway transition animations
 - [] add a workspace switching feature similar to what you had before
 - [] Add logout option to danger mode
 - [] maybe add marks
+- [x] change 00 fix, to AM to PM fix for illogical 12pm problem
 - [x] Monday Thursday fasting reminder and status shower
 - [x] add multiple notes using tmux
 - [x] in full screen mode, window should change upon moving focus